 Being a lifelong youth worker means that I’m a good listener and sounding board.
 I have been privileged to listen to a lot of people’s stories and in doing so have realised just how precious it is to have someone to talk to, to be accountable to, who will encourage us to become our best selves.

 I have had a varied career, most of which has been in and around schools from teacher to outside agency and then into training those going into schools as volunteers to bring faith-based assemblies and lessons or groups.
-The last 4 years I have been self-employed and in that time I have held some varied roles including Chair of Governors (voluntary!) at local infant & junior schools, facilitating the Concrete Youth Work think tank on Young People and Mental Health in the Church, overseeing the training of youth workers in hubs across the country, and mentoring of youth workers on a one-to-one basis online.
-I write a regular column for Premier Youth and Children’s Work Magazine on school’s work and am the author of a book ‘Mental Health and Young People’ published by Grove Books.
-I launched a new podcast called ‘Jenni Talks’ which focusses on supporting those who support young people over the summer and I am an active member at my local church in Eastbourne, The Gather Collective.
+Since 2016 I have been self-employed and in that time I have held some varied roles including Chair of Governors at local infant & junior schools, facilitating the Concrete Youth Work think tank on Young People and Mental Health in the Church, overseeing the training of youth workers in hubs across the country, and mentoring of youth workers on a one-to-one basis online.
+I write a regular column for Premier Youth and Children’s Work Magazine on school’s work and am the author of two books, ‘Mental Health and Young People’ published by Grove Books and ‘From Isolation to Community’ published by Issachar Press.
+I launched a podcast called ‘Jenni Talks’ which focusses on supporting those who support young people and I am an active member at my local church in Eastbourne, The Gather Collective.

 Over the years I have seen how trauma has an impact on lives and been able to support many young people and adults either directly or indirectly through different experiences of mental health.
 This drives me to help those working with young people to understand themselves and others better.

 Hit the contact button to find out more about working with me.